alejandroatacho/osu-KawataFuquila-CheatList/README.md

   <h1>🎮 Osu-Kawata-Cheat-List 🎮</h1>
 </div>

-A curated list of cheats exclusively for the **Kawata server for osu!** ❗ _Be warned: use of these cheats on the main server can lead to a ban._
+A curated list of cheats exclusively for the **Kawata server for osu!** ❗ _Be warned: use of these cheats on the main server can will to a ban.

 ## Table of Contents
 - [Cheat List](#cheat-list)